 - Committee membership for each of the committees listed below is determined by the guidelines established in the Texas Education Code, District Board Policy, and DSISD Administrative Guidelines for Community Committees.
 Processes for membership selection for external stakeholders is based on Board and/or Administrative appointment.
 The intent of all selection processes is to ensure committees are comprised of stakeholders with a variety of perspectives who represent the demographic profile of the district at-large.

 - Individuals interested in being considered for committee membership should submit the applicable form available below (not currently open).
 To promote as much diversity as possible with district involvement, individual participation is limited to one committee per year.

 - Campus Advisory Councils

-We appreciate our stakeholders who have expressed interest in being involved in the collaborative efforts to ensure each student in Dripping Springs ISD receives a personalized and exceptional educational experience.
+- We appreciate our stakeholders who have expressed interest in being involved in the collaborative efforts to ensure each student in Dripping Springs ISD receives a personal and exceptional educational experience.

 - Equitable campus and demographic representation;

 - Prior or current membership on district-level or campus-level committees;